Overview & Career Outcomes

 - Other things you'd like us to know about you, relevant to this application

 - Your typewritten application manuscript.
 Please submit work for the area in which you plan to concentrate.
-If you are applying to the Writing for Children & Young Adults concentration, you may submit a mix of genres totaling no more than 25 typed pages and adhering to the guidelines below:
+If you are applying to the Writing for Children & Young Adults concentration, you may submit a mix of genres totaling between 20 & 25 typed pages and adhering to the guidelines below:

-- Poetry: 10 typed pages (single spaced, one poem per page) maximum
+- Poetry: 10 typed pages (single spaced, one poem per page) total

-- Creative Nonfiction: 25 typed pages (double spaced) maximum
+- Creative Nonfiction: 20–25 typed pages (double spaced) total

 The Solstice MFA Program accepts applications on a rolling basis.
 The deadlines below determine your starting residency and eligibility for fellowships.
 Review our application guidelines as you decide when you want to apply to the program.
 Students who hope to receive a need-based scholarship should submit their application and the FAFSA as early as possible, as these awards are granted until funds are depleted.

-The winter 2023 residency, which begins our spring semester, is set for January 6 – January 15.
-Writers who submit general applications by Monday, November 7, 2022** may be offered a space in the winter 2023 residency/spring semester and considered for genre-based fellowships.
-Following that date, all acceptances will be for the summer 2023 residency/fall semester.
+The winter 2025 residency, which begins our spring semester, is set for January 10 – 19, 2025.
+Writers who submit general applications by Monday, November 11, 2024, may be offered a space in the winter 2025 residency/spring semester.
+Following that date, all acceptances will be for the summer 2025 residency/fall semester.